dltj/dltj-blog/_posts/2022-12-04-mastodon-instance-reports.md

 If you see other reports (or have posted a report of your own Mastodon instance), please tag me at [@dltj@code4lib.social](https://code4lib.social/@dltj) and I'll add it to this list.

 {% include note.html
-notetext='There is now a <a href="https://github.com/dltj/dltj-blog/pull/14">branch and pull request</a> on GitHub where you can suggest changes to this list and/or subscribe to notifications for updates. <a href="https://rss-bridge.bb8.fun/?action=display&bridge=GithubIssueBridge&context=Issue+comments&i=14&u=dltj&p=dltj-blog&format=Html">Updates to the page</a> are also available via <a href="https://rss-bridge.bb8.fun/">RSS-Bridge</a>.'
+notetext='<del>There is now a <a href="https://github.com/dltj/dltj-blog/pull/14">branch and pull request</a> on GitHub where you can suggest changes to this list and/or subscribe to notifications for updates. <a href="https://rss-bridge.bb8.fun/?action=display&bridge=GithubIssueBridge&context=Issue+comments&i=14&u=dltj&p=dltj-blog&format=Html">Updates to the page</a> are also available via <a href="https://rss-bridge.bb8.fun/">RSS-Bridge</a></del>.
+This didn&lsquo;t work as I expected it to when the commits got to GitHub.
+(The pull request was automatically closed.)
+Will need to rethink this.'
 %}

 ## mindly.social
 {: #mindly}